appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ### Submitting a pull request

 We welcome pull requests for new OAuth2 providers, but may need more information about the implementation and testing after the initial code review.
+Unfortunately, the current architecture limits the number of OAuth2 providers that can be accepted.

-Make sure you read [Code of Conduct](../CODE_OF_CONDUCT.md) and the [Contributor Guide](../CONTRIBUTING.md) before submitting a pull request.
+Make sure you read our [Code of Conduct](../CODE_OF_CONDUCT.md) and [Contributor Guide](../CONTRIBUTING.md) before submitting a pull request.